 The second thing here is, even though byproducts are not as bad as they say, a package should still list “meat” as the first ingredient.
 Did you know pet food manufacturers are obligated to list ingredients on the package in order of the amount of each ingredient?

 This means that if the package lists grain or meat byproducts first on the label, it consists mainly of those, which is not good.
 Meat still has to be the primary ingredient.
-We’d prefer food that lists “meat” as the first ingredient and “meat byproducts” as the second one.
+We’d prefer food that lists “meat” as the first ingredient and “meat byproducts” as the second one, but keep in mind, manufacturers can twist and bend their labels, so the mat “appears” the main ingredient, but really isn’t.
 And, of course, it’s better that the package identifies both meat and meat byproducts, clearly stating which animals – and which parts of the animals – are used.
 See more tips about choosing good cat food.

 So, to sum up: Meat byproducts should not be avoided in your cat’s food.
 But you should avoid unidentified meat byproducts as well as unidentified meat.
 Trust us, if the manufacturer puts something good into the package, it will gladly list exactly what that ingredient is.
 If it says just “meat and meat byproducts,” you are right to be suspicious.